-setCustomVariable(index, name[, value[, scope]])
+setCustomVariable (index, name[, value[, scope]]) Sets a custom variable that can be used later.

-Sets a custom variable that can be used later.
+sets a custom variable that can be used fate.

 - index (number) Required Index from 1 to 5 where the variable is stored - name (string) Required Name of the variable - value (string) Optional Value of the variable, limited to 200 characters - scope (string) Optional Scope of the variable, "visit" or "page".
 The default value is "visit".